buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_13_Build_token_minter.md

 #### Minting, Staking and more...
 Alright, wow wow wow, we've come a long, let's get back to the NFT Staking Program.
-Today, we're gonna add all the token program interaction that's required to mint reward tokens to stakers, and to actually perform the staking operations.
+Today, we're gonna add all the token program interaction that's required to mint reward tokens to stake
+, and to actually perform the staking operations.
 Unlike before, we're moving off of the Solana Playground, so we'll be doing all of this locally.
 Feel free to start with this code: [starter repo: solutions-sans-tokens branch](https://github.com/Unboxed-Software/solana-nft-staking-program/tree/solution-sans-tokens).

 You'll notice a couple of different things here.
 There's now a 'TS' folder which has everything we previously had in our client project, in the Solana Playground.